-Double Health and Social Care: OCR Level 3 Cambridge Technical Diploma in (Health & Social Care)

-Double Health and Social Care: OCR Level 3 Cambridge Technical Diploma in (Health & Social Care) Single Sport and Physical Activity: OCR Level 3 Cambridge Technical Extended Certificate in Sport & Physical Activity Double Sport and Physical Activity: OCR Level 3 Cambridge Technical Diploma in Sport & Physical Activity
+- Applied Science: Pearson BTEC Level 3 National Extended Cert (360) (2016 to Present) in (Applied Science) - Forensic and Criminal Investigation: Pearson BTEC Level 3 National Diploma (720) - Single Health and Social Care: OCR Level 3 Cambridge Technical National Extended Certificate in (Health & Social Care) - Double Health and Social Care: OCR Level 3 Cambridge Technical Diploma in (Health & Social Care) - Single Sport and Physical Activity: OCR Level 3 Cambridge Technical Extended Certificate in Sport and Physical Activity - Double Sport and Physical Activity: OCR Level 3 Cambridge Technical Diploma in Sport and Physical Activity

-7. Please click 'Review and Send' once your application is complete and checked.
+Please click 'Review and Send' once your application is complete and checked.
 This sends the application to school (not to UCAS).
-You will pay for the application at this point if required.
+You will pay for the application at this point.
 Then drop into the Post-16 office to arrange a time to send the application.
 We cannot send the application to UCAS until you have paid for it.